sitetester/sync-point/README.md

 ### Testing
 **via CURL**
 - curl -X POST http://127.0.0.1:8000/wait-for-second-party/123 (from one terminal tab/window)
-- curl -X POST http://127.0.0.1:8000/wait-for-second-party/123 (from another terminal tab/window)
+- curl -X POST http://127.0.0.1:8000/wait-for-second-party/123 (from another terminal tab/window).

-if both parties join within the `timeout` duration (10 sec), it should return such JSON responses
+If both parties join within the `timeout` duration (10 sec), it should return such JSON responses
 ```aiignore
 {"status":"success","message":"Welcome! (first party)"}
 {"status":"success","message":"Welcome! (second party)"}
 ```
-but if only one party tries to join, then it should return such timeout response
+but if only one party tries to join, then the timeout response should be
 ```aiignore
 {"status":"timeout","message":"Request timed out","timeout_duration_sec":10}
 ```